HowToSD/ComfyUI-Pt-Wrapper/docs/reference/ptn_gru.md

-# Ptn RNN Linear
+# Ptn GRU
-A recurrent neural network (RNN) model with a linear head.
+A gated recurrent unit (GRU) model consisting of one or more of a recurrent layer.

     Args:
-        input_size (int): The number of input features. hidden_size (int): The number of output features of the hidden layer matrix. num_layers (int): Number of hidden layers in RNN. nonlinearity (str): Activation function to apply after each hidden layer.
-Specify 'tanh' or 'relu'. bias (bool): Use bias or not.
+        input_size (int): The number of input features. hidden_size (int): The number of output features of the hidden layer matrix. num_layers (int): Number of hidden layers.
+        bias (bool): Use bias or not.
         batch_first (bool): Indicates the shape of the input.
 Input is assumed to be a rank-3 tensor.
 If True, the shape is [Batch, Seq, Token].
 If False, the shape is [Seq, Batch, Token].
-Note that default is set to `True` unlike PyTorch's RNN default model parameter. dropout (float): Dropout probability to be applied to the output of intermediate layers if non-zero.
-This will not be applied to the last layer's output. bidirectional (bool): Processes the input in a backward direction and append the result to the output of the forward direction. linear_output_size (int): The number of output features of the linear layer. linar_bias (bool): Use bias or not in linear layer.
+Note that default is set to `True` unlike PyTorch's GRU default model parameter. dropout (float): Dropout probability to be applied to the output of intermediate layers if non-zero.
+This will not be applied to the last layer's output. bidirectional (bool): Processes the input in a backward direction and append the result to the output of the forward direction.

 ## Input
 | Name | Data type |